ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 i got a couple of books, wont be delivered by tomorrow but, thats what im up to all week. apparently its going to snow on tuesday ... might do something fun today

+that guy was like, "do you want me to move my easel" and i was like "ohh its ok", but i really wanted him to move it lol that place gets packed later in the day oh well

 ------------------
 # Oct